afgodwin/ENGRI1120-Fall-2024/chapter-3-dir/chemical-kinetics.md

 $\left[E\right]$ denotes the free enzyme concentration (not bound to substrate) while
 $\left[E:S\right]$ denotes the enzyme-substrate complex.

-To estimate the _overall_ rate $v$, we stipulate a single rate-limiting step out of the set of elementary reactions.
-Let's assume that the rate of chemical conversion ($r_{3}$) is the slowest step, i.e., the substrate bounces on/off the enzyme quickly with only a tiny fraction of these binding events resulting in a successful chemical transformation.
+To estimate the _overall_ rate of reaction $v$, we propose a single rate-limiting step out of the set of elementary reactions.
+Let's assume that the chemical conversion rate ($r_{3}$) is the slowest step, i.e., the substrate bounces on/off the enzyme quickly, with only a tiny fraction of these binding events resulting in a successful chemical transformation.
 Thus, the overall rate is then given by:

 $$v = k_{3}\left[E:S\right]$$